yeshu2004/go-web-crawler/README.md

 ## Features

 - Multi-threaded crawling for efficiency
+- Bloom Filter for Duplicates URL
 - Customizable depth and URL filtering
 - Graceful handling of robots.txt
-- Extraction of links, images, and page metadata
+- Parsing HTML and extraction of links
-- Modular design for easy extension
+- Added comments for easy work flow